This post may contain affiliate links. Please read our disclosure policy.

 Raise your hand if you have some sad, spotty brown bananas at home.

-If you are sick of banana bread, raise your hand.
-[In that case, put your hand down!
+Raise your hand if you are sick of moist banana bread.[Put your hand down!
 Unacceptable.
 Banana bread is life.]

-I took one of my all time favorite combos and then stuffed it into a brownie.
-You’re welcome.
+I took one of my all time favorite combos and stuffed it into a brownie.

 The bananas make these extra moist and super fudgy.
 So much so they almost seem under-baked, but they aren’t.
 They are just to die for chewy.
 And we all need some of that in our lives!